shadowFAQs/py-k-mon/README.md

 ### State of the game

 So far all you can do is walk around Pallet Town!
-But map generation, tile grids, sprites, animation, WASD controls and collision detection work, so that's a good start.
+But map generation, tile grids, sprites, animation, WASD controls, collision detection and map transitions work.

-Update 15 August: Small POC for map switching -- You can now enter Hero's / Ash's / Red's house, and get up to the 2nd floor and back out to town.

 Next up: A pause/menu system.
+Oh, and then actual Pokémon.

 ### Notes